supabase/pg_graphql/docs/roadmap.md

 - [x] Fragments
 - [x] Variables
 - [x] Named Operations
 - [ ] Introspection Schema

 At time of writing, the introspection schema is a partial implementation.
-It is complete enough
+It is complete enough to render the GraphiQL explorer.

 ### Relay
 - [x] Opaque Cursors